AurelienRibon/sliding-layout/README.md

 # SlidingLayout

-This little library lets you very easily create **smooth transitions** between two layouts of components in special panel.
+This little library lets you very easily create **smooth transitions** between two layouts of components in a special panel.
 The layouts are based on a grid, which can nest sub-grids and provides fixed/flexible columns and rows.

 The library is **fully documented** (javadoc everywhere) to get you started quickly.